No-deleting theorem

 In physics, the no-deleting theorem of quantum information theory is a no-go theorem which states that, in general, given two copies of some arbitrary quantum state, it is impossible to delete one of the copies.
 It is a time-reversed dual to the no-cloning theorem, which states that arbitrary states cannot be copied.
 It was proved by Arun K. Pati and Samuel L. Braunstein.
+Deleting in this sense is not the same as irreversible erasure as described by Landauer's principle: an unknown state can be erased, for example by swapping it with a standard state and discarding it into the environment.
+Deleting is closer to a reversible "uncopying" of one of two identical copies, and the theorem shows that this cannot be done for an unknown quantum state, either reversibly or irreversibly.
 Intuitively, it is because information is conserved under unitary evolution.

 This theorem seems remarkable, because, in many senses, quantum states are fragile; the theorem asserts that, in a particular case, they are also robust.

 The no-deleting theorem, together with the no-cloning theorem, underpin the interpretation of quantum mechanics in terms of category theory, and, in particular, as a dagger symmetric monoidal category.
 This formulation, known as categorical quantum mechanics, in turn allows a connection to be made from quantum mechanics to linear logic as the logic of quantum information theory (in exact analogy to classical logic being founded on Cartesian closed categories).